-I made this recipe a couple years ago and loved it.
+I made this recipe a few years ago and loved it.
 It is really the perfect, go to recipe, for that left-over roasted chicken.
 Or for that matter for those lazy nights (such as this one) when you pick up a roasted chicken from the market.
-Not your typical chicken salad but equally as delicious.
+Not your typical chicken salad but equally as delicious is this recipe for Chutney Chicken Lettuce Cups.

 What do I like about this particular recipe?
 The exotic flavors: zesty lime, spicy peppers and slightly sour but sweet Major Grey Chutney – the perfect balance of sweet, spicy and sour.
 When I originally made this recipe, I felt it was a bit saucy, so I decided to cut the amount of mayo this time.
 As well I left the almonds out, mainly because I did not have any (remember it is suppose to be a go-to recipe) but also, because I just did not feel like adding them.
 I love that this salad is not slapped between a couple slices of bread.
 Instead it is cuddled between crispy pieces of red leaf butter lettuce, with sprigs of basil, cilantro and a healthy dose of thinly sliced radishes.
 Sounds like a lot of different flavors?
 Don’t worry, it is cool, crisp, refreshing; the perfect balance.